Churchill magazine

 Use a home safe for important personal documents and your most valuable items, such as watches and jewellery.

-Use a security marker to mark your belongings.
+Use a UV pen or forensic security marker to mark your belongings.
 This makes them easier to identify if stolen.

-Leaving your bin outside for days is a sure sign that no one's in, so ask a neighbour if they’d be kind enough to wheel it out and back again on bin day.
+Leaving your bin outside for days can be a sign to burglars that no one's in, so ask a neighbour if they’d be kind enough to wheel it out and back again on bin day.
 And don’t forget to offer to return the favour when they’re on their hols as well.

 Related articles